 Involuntary movements may indicate damage in the areas of the brain (basal ganglia) that control motor coordination.

 To evaluate muscle tone, doctors first ask the person to completely relax muscles in a limb.
 Then doctors move the person’s limb to determine how much the relaxed muscle involuntarily resists being moved—called muscle tone.
 How muscle tone reacts to being moved suggests possible causes, as follows:

-Uneven muscle tone that suddenly increases as the relaxed muscle is moved (spasticity): Possibly due to a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more or spinal cord injury Injuries of the Spinal Cord and Vertebrae Most spinal cord injuries result from motor vehicle crashes, falls, assaults, and sports injuries.
-Symptoms, such as loss of sensation, loss of muscle strength, and loss of bowel, bladder, and... read more
+Uneven muscle tone that suddenly increases as the relaxed muscle is moved (spasticity): Possibly due to a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more or spinal cord injury Injuries of the Spinal Cord and Vertebrae A spinal cord injury is damage to the bundle of cells and nerves that carry incoming and outgoing messages between the brain and the rest of the body.
+Most spinal cord injuries result from motor... read more

 Evenly increased muscle tone: Possibly due to a disorder of the basal ganglia, such as Parkinson disease Parkinson Disease (PD) Parkinson disease is a slowly progressive degenerative disorder of specific areas of the brain.
 It is characterized by tremor when muscles are at rest (resting tremor), increased muscle tone... read more